Read "Think About it..." Online Warrior Stories | Excerpts | News Articles | Poems

 The activity of our Christian predecessors continues...

-History tells us that the Spanish soldiers that came over to America under the leadership of Cortes (Cortez) and others, bore the sword and banner of not only their Spanish government, but also their European Christianity.
+History tells us that the Spanish soldiers that came over to America under the leadership of Cortes (Cortez) and others, bore the sword and banner of their Spanish government and their European form Christianity.
 At the time Dr. Jack D. Forbes wrote his book called Apache, Navaho, (Navajo) and Spaniard, he was a Professor of Native American Studies at the University of California.
 On page 39, Forbes says, “Since the Pope had given the King of Spain almost complete control over the Catholic Church in the Americas and all tithes were collected and all expenses met by the Crown, the missions were definitely a royal institution.”

 “You must explain to the natives of the land that there is only one